This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

-Use the dropdown in the page bar to switch between desktop, or tablet and smartphone in both landscape and portrait view.
-The resolution of the non-desktop options display in the status bar.
+Use the dropdown at the bottom to switch between desktop, or tablet and smartphone in both landscape and portrait view.
+The resolution of the non-desktop options display in the bar.
 The resolutions are some of the most common device sizes on the market.
-See mydevice.io for more.
+See screensiz.es for more.

 Preview in a separate tab

-The Pages app provides a link on the page bar to open the current page in a new tab showing it not surrounded by the page editor.
+In the lower-right corner, you can click the Preview in tab button to open the current page in a new tab showing it not surrounded by the page editor.

 The page editor displays the publication status in the status bar at the bottom of the screen and on each component that has changed:

 - Published (green, solid): Content was published from the author instance to the public instance.
 Identical content exists on both instances.